Skip to main content

 Concussion Awareness Training Tool

-Free resources and training are available for recognition, management, and recovery from concussion for school professionals, coaches/officials, parents/caregivers, medical professionals, youth, athletes, worker/workplace, and women's support worker.
+Free resources and training are available for recognition, management, and recovery from concussion for school professionals, coaches/officials, parents/caregivers, medical professionals, youth, athletes, worker/workplace, and women's support workers.

 While these courses are not NDBIN's, we were given permission by Concussion Awareness Training Tool to promote them because they are very informative.
 These trainings were created in Canada.
 There may be some information that does not pertain to the U.S. however they are still a great resource, and all brain injury information is relevant.
 Any questions regarding these courses should be directed to: concussion@bcchr.ca.